moorepants/dissertation/physicalparameters.rst

 forward lean angle :math:`\lambda_{fl}`.

 The basic process for setting the elbow elevation angle is to find the distance between the shoulder (La0, Lb0) and the handlebar grip.
-The handle bar grip location is at the point at which the lateral line with length :math:`\frac{w_{hb}}{2}` intersects the circle formed by the intersection of the two spheres which are centered at the front and rear wheel centers with
+The handlebar grip location is at the point at which the lateral line with length :math:`\frac{w_{hb}}{2}` intersects the circle formed by the intersection of the two spheres which are centered at the front and rear wheel centers with